roemvaar/cs_notes/docs/algorithms/algorithms.md

 # Algorithms

-Here is a list of the most important algorithms every software engineer should be familiar with.
+Here is a list of the most important algorithms every software engineer should know.